-During the Civil War there was a battle for control of this important strategic crossing of the Tees.
-On February 1st 1643 a Royalist force under the command of General King and General Goring were on their way south to assist troops at York when they were set upon by 400 parliamentarian troops at Yarm as they attempted to cross the bridge.
+During the Civil War there was a battle for control of the important strategic crossing of Yarm Bridge.
+On February 1st 1643 a Royalist force under the command of General King and General Goring were on their way south to assist troops at York when they were set upon by 400 Parliamentarian troops at Yarm as they attempted to cross the bridge.

 In 1803 it was decided that Yarm’s stone bridge should be replaced by a new one built of iron.
-When the new bridge was complete a celebration was held, at which the mayor of Stockton declared;
+When the new bridge was complete a celebration was held, at which the mayor of Stockton declared:

 “May the almighty protect this undertaking,